Just You Booking Conditions

 Any money paid to an authorised agent of ours in respect of a booking covered by our ATOL is held by that agent on behalf of and for the benefit of the Trustees of the Air Travel Trust at all times, but subject to the agent’s obligation to pay it to us for so long as we do not fail financially.
 If we do fail financially, any money held at that time by the agent or subsequently accepted from the consumer by the agent, is and continues to be held by that agent on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation to pay that money to us.

-Special Sales: If there are services that you request from us in addition to one of our packages (such as an extension to your holiday, a connecting flight, or additional services) these will be put on request by our Sales Team and are subject to availability and confirmation of the price.
-Our team will advise you of this, take the appropriate deposit and send you a holding letter together with an ATOL Certificate.
+Special Sales: If there are services that you request from us in addition to one of our packages (such as a connecting flight, flight upgrade or additional services) these will be put on request by our Sales Team and are subject to availability and confirmation of the price.
+Our team will advise you of this, take the appropriate deposit (or full payment for a flight upgrade) and send you a holding letter together with an ATOL Certificate.
 Once the additional service is confirmed we will advise you and if your international flight details have changed, send a revised ATOL Certificate to you.

 We endeavour to ensure that all the information and prices both on our website and in any advertising material that we publish are accurate, however, occasionally changes and errors occur and we reserve the right to correct prices and other details in such circumstances.
 You must check the current price and all other details relating to the arrangements that you wish to book before your booking is confirmed.
 On very rare occasions, we may unfortunately make a genuine mistake in the price we quote and subsequently confirm to you for your holiday.
 This may come to light at any time prior to your holiday.
 We are not obliged to honour the original price if a mistake has been made when pricing your holiday.
 We will ask you to meet any additional costs if you wish to go ahead with the holiday.
 However, should you not wish to meet these additional charges, you may cancel your holiday with a full refund.

-We guarantee that absolutely no surcharge will be added to the basic price of your holiday once your booking has been confirmed irrespective of any subsequent fluctuation in currency exchange rates or increases in international air fares or other costs associated with the holiday.
+We guarantee that absolutely no surcharge will be added to the basic price of your holiday once your booking has been confirmed and you have paid in full irrespective of any subsequent fluctuation in currency exchange rates or increases in international air fares or other costs associated with the holiday.
 This price guarantee does not apply to any optional services including, but not limited to, insurance premiums, visa charges and amendment fees.
-Should you see your holiday departure date advertised by us, on a like by like basis, for less than you paid we will refund the difference between the price you paid and the new price.
-This refund will be in the form of a voucher towards a new booking.
-This price promise excludes bookings for holidays departing within 12 weeks of booking which are classed as late bookings.

 5. JURISDICTION AND APPLICABLE LAW